Active ingredients: lamotrigine

 Always read the label.
 If symptoms persist see your healthcare professional.

-White to off-white, rounded square shaped uncoated tablets debossed with 'H' on multifaceted side and '80' on flat side
+White to off-white capsule shaped uncoated tablets debossed with 'H' on one side and '81' on other side

 Do I need a prescription?